ALPHA-KETOGLUTARATE: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 AKG is necessary for the creation of ATP, which drives a variety of cellular functions, as an intermediary in the TCA cycle.
 By supplying a direct source of fuel for the TCA cycle, supplements like AKG may improve energy levels, especially during times of elevated physical or mental effort.

-Muscle synthesis of proteins and recovery:
+Muscle synthesis of and recovery:

-AKG is a crucial element in protein metabolism because it participates in the synthesis of amino acids.
+AKG is a crucial element in protein metabolism because it participates in the synthesis of acids.
 AKG supplementation has been found in studies to increase muscle recovery after intensive exercise by increasing protein synthesis.
-AKG may aid in maximizing muscle growth and repair by increasing the availability of amino acids for protein synthesis.
+AKG may aid in maximizing muscle growth and repair by increasing the availability of for protein synthesis.

 Age-defying results: